linksgo2011/english-corner-online/README.md

 ## Topics

+### 2021.08.22

-### 2021.08.22 How to launch an English corner on line?
+How to launch an English corner on line?

 Online workshop for ideas collection.

+### 2021.08.29【current topic】

-### 2021.08.29 Women’s rights and the US’s ‘civilising’ mission in Afghanistan 【current topic】
+Women’s rights and the US’s ‘civilising’ mission in Afghanistan

 Reference link: https://www.aljazeera.com/opinions/2021/8/21/white-women-washing-the-uss-civilising-mission-in-afghanistan